December 9, 2021

 In the last year, the world has become so focused on working from home that we have almost forgotten that the need for physical labor is still necessary for the production of essential daily supplies.
-Our ‘virtual’ lives don’t obviate the need for farmers, for example, to actually plant, cultivate and plow the fields.
-Cannabis production is not an exception.
+Our ‘virtual’ lives don’t obviate the need for farmers, for example, to actually plant, cultivate, and plow the fields.
+Cannabis production is no exception.

-The cultivation of marijuana, legally or illicit, has provided employment for many workers even among the poorest communities.
-Attempts by governments to restrict production and distribution have affected manual workers rather than entrepreneurs or narcotraffickers.
+The cultivation of marijuana, legally or illicitly, has provided employment for many workers among even the poorest communities.
+Attempts by governments to restrict production and distribution have affected manual workers far more than entrepreneurs or narcotraffickers.

 As with everything in life, getting the balance right between use and misuse is a difficult one to achieve.
-To prohibit something beneficial because of potential abuse is a hard choice but it is also soul-satisfying to know that allowing it to be available is leading to the relief of suffering.
-It is this compassion that is, in part, the reason why many states in the US and countries around the globe have eased prohibitory laws on cannabis.
-The knowledge that this ‘weed’ may have the ability to relieve chronic pain and mental health issues has been the determining factor in legislating in favor of decriminalizing the drug.
+To prohibit something beneficial because of potential abuse is a hard choice, but it is also soul-satisfying to know that allowing it to be available is leading to the relief of suffering.
+It is this compassion that is, in part, the reason why many states in the US (and countries around the globe) have eased prohibitory laws on cannabis.
+The knowledge that this ‘weed’ may have the ability to relieve chronic pain and mental health issues has been the determining factor in legislation in favor of decriminalizing the drug.

-On March 31st 2021, New York legalized recreational cannabis, to join 17 other US states.
-Medical cannabis is also legal in 36 states to date.
-Doubtless, more will follow suit.
-So as the ‘weed’ becomes an admired flowering plant, employment predictions also become a lot healthier.
-The industry needs researchers, cultivators need a workforce and marketers need strategists and developers, advertisers and social media experts, administrators and more.
-At base, of course, there is and will be, a great need for funding.
+On March 31st 2021, New York legalized recreational cannabis, joining 17 other US states.
+Medical cannabis is legal in 36 states to date.
+More will undoubtedly follow suit.
+So, as the ‘weed’ becomes an admired flowering plant, employment predictions also become a lot healthier.
+The industry needs researchers, cultivators need a workforce, and marketers need strategists and developers, advertisers, social media experts, administrators, and more.
+At base, of course, there is and will be a great need for funding.
 This may be one of those moments investors dream of – a time to get in on a rapidly expanding industry for seriously good returns.

-As the world moves outside again after the life-changing conditions of the Covid-19 pandemic pass over, surely some ‘virtual’ experiences will remain.
-Homeschooling, virtual shopping and entertainment, even medical examinations and (weirdest of all?) virtual dog shows.
+As the world moves outside again after the life-changing conditions of the COVID-19 pandemic pass over, surely some ‘virtual’ experiences will remain.
+Homeschooling, virtual shopping, entertainment, even medical examinations and (weirdest of all?) virtual dog shows.
 Distance was shrunk by video link and time truly seemed to become relative.
 The internet became a dual-charactered deity dispensing help and charity to many while dishing out corruption and sleaze to others – blessings and curses again.

 The place of women in the cannabis industry has pretty much followed the history of women in any other industry.
-At one time, women could find jobs working at planting, picking and packing cannabis/marijuana.
-Few achieved management or executive positions or parity in the workforce.
-Activists have railed against gender discrimination and for greater safety in the workplace and in some areas such as finance and research, where there are more liberal attitudes and fewer glass ceilings, women are making a positive impact in the industry.
+At one time, women could find jobs working at planting, picking, and packing cannabis/marijuana.
+Few achieved management, executive positions, or parity in the workforce.
+Activists have railed against gender discrimination and for greater safety in the workplace.
+In some areas such as finance and research, where there are more liberal attitudes and fewer glass ceilings, women are making a positive impact in the industry.
 The impact isn’t just in the workforce.

 In the minds of most people, the cannabis trade has been a clandestine affair controlled by drug lords.
 From the 16th century, it had been a legitimate source of income in the US where the hemp source of the drug was produced only for the industrial use of the fiber.
 These early crops contained low levels of THC (tetrahydrocannabinol) and it was only later, as levels of this psychoactive ingredient rose, it began to be widely used recreationally.
-New controls led to illicit trade until now when it has come full circle with decriminalization in many states.
-Whether the changes are due to liberal attitudes on recreational use or the potential medical benefits, for the industry it means one thing – just business.
+New controls led to illicit trade until now, when decriminalization in many states has – full circle – restored the plant’s economic place.
+Whether these changes are due to liberal attitudes on recreational use or the potential medical benefits, for the industry it means one thing: Just business.